I love flying, but I hate travelling by air. The entire process becomes more unpleasant every year.

 - Their check-in process was welcoming, they explained the arrangements for the mid-trip transfer and I left with my boarding passes, knowing what to expect.
 (Many times you’re left to try and figure it out for yourself or to find someone to ask.
 Do your customers know what the next step is in the process you’re putting them through?
 Do they know what they can expect from you?)

 - The meals on board (the feature that stars in their ads) were the best I’ve tasted on any airline, anywhere.
-(Most airline food, even in business class, is pretty dismal but Qatar met or, rather, exceeded their promise.
+(Most airline food, even in business class, is pretty dismal but Emirates met or, rather, exceeded their promise.
 Are you meeting or beating your marketing promises?)

 - My on-board meals were served, one dish at a time, with each being removed only when I had finished.
 (Most airline meals, even in business class, are brought to you on a tray which you’re left to work your way through.
 Do your customers get personalised, individual treatment or are they ‘processed’ by automated systems?)